danwerner21/Dragon64/README.md

 ### Floppy Drive Calibration (an oscilloscope is required)
    1. power on, allow machine to reset and boot
-   2. ground Pin 22 of U10(WD2797).
+   2. ground Pin 22 of U10(WD2797)
-	3. Set VC0.
-Measure at pin 16 of the U10(WD2797).
-Adjust the signal to 250 KHz (capacitor C77)
+	3. Set VC0 - Measure at pin 16 of the U10(WD2797) - Adjust the signal to 250 KHz (capacitor C77)
-	4. WP setting.
-Measure signal at pin 31 of the U10(WD2797).
-Set pulse width to 300ns (RV2 potentiometer)
+	4. WP setting - Measure signal at pin 31 of the U10(WD2797) - Set pulse width to 300ns (RV2 potentiometer)
-	5. PR adjustment.
-Measure signal at pin 29 of U10(WD2797).
-Set pulse width to 600ns (potentiometer RV1)
+	5. PR adjustment - Measure signal at pin 29 of U10(WD2797) - Set pulse width to 600ns (potentiometer RV1)
-	6. remove Pin 22 of the U10(WD2797) from ground.
+	6. remove Pin 22 of the U10(WD2797) from ground
    7. restart machine

 ### Case